Input Invex Neural Network

 \subsection{How our method solves the problem}

-Since we develop a method for constructing invex function depending on the projected input gradient constrained neural network, we also engineered a method to impose such constrain on Neural Networks.
+Since we develop a method for constructing invex function depending on the projected input gradient constrain, we also engineered a method to impose such constrain on Neural Networks.
 Our method (GC-GP) improves on the drawbacks of previous gradient constraint methods.
 The details are discussed in Section~\ref{section:methodology}.

 To summarize, we use two components to constrain local gradient constraints.
 First, we apply Gradient Penalty (GP) according to the Gradient Constraint required (Gradient Magnitude in the case of K-Lipschitz and Projected Gradient Constraint in case of constructing invex functions).
 It is known that the criterion can also oppose the Gradient Constraint, which will not constrain the gradient properly.
 To solve this, we apply gradient clipping by intercepting the gradient at the output neuron.
 We zero out the criterion gradient at those points where gradient constraint is being violated.
 This allows us to achieve two goals, fitting neural network to the data and constraining gradient (make function K-Lipschitz or invex).
 The pipeline for gradient constraint is shown by Figure~\ref{fig:pipeline_gc_gp}.
 The pseudocode for GC-GP used in the invex function is shown in Algorithm~\ref{algo:basic_iinn}.